 Will I have a wallet full of credit cards?

 Maybe.
 In reality, you’re going to cancel most cards before being charged the annual fee (known in points circles as “AF”).
 There are a few cards worth hanging onto (we have kept most of our Chase cards), but usually, once you’ve received the points, you’ll cancel the card.
 On airline cards, the points go to your airline account, so canceling the card doesn’t hurt your chances of redeeming free travel.
 However, with the Chase cards, once you cancel, you lose the points.

-One complaint plus some more advice
+One complaint about travel hacking plus some more advice

 My frustration with the world of credit card points is that most blogs and commentators do not talk about what it takes for families to travel on points.
 I don’t need to fly first class in a lay-flat bed (although that would be nice), I just need to get us south during the winter.
 It’s my hope that I can inspire families that they, too, can join in the world of credit card points!
 Like most hobbies, you just have to get STARTED.